mskcc/Voyager-Operation-Dashboard/README.md

 # Voyager-Operation-Dashboard

 Dashboard to facilitate voyager operations.
-This application was developed using [React framework](https://reactjs.org/).
+This application was developed using a [React framework](https://reactjs.org/) front-end and [Python Django](https://www.djangoproject.com/) back-end.

 ## Prerequisites